aura-nw/aura-mobile-sdk/unity/aura-sdk/README.md

 Debug.Log(wallet.address);
 ```

-Note that if the password isn't specified, an empty string ```""``` will be used.
+Note that if the passphrase isn't specified, an empty string ```""``` will be used.
-For more information on how password is used in generating seed and keys, refer to <https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#user-content-From_mnemonic_to_seed>.
+For more information on how passphrase is used in generating seed and keys, refer to <https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#user-content-From_mnemonic_to_seed>.

 ### Check wallet balance